D3buggin-Dr3am/GrahVigyaan/README.md

 ## 🛠️ How to Use

-1. Download the folder and run the `index.html` file.
+1. Download the folder and run the `index.html` file or else go [Grah-Vigyaan Vercel](https://grah-vigyaan.vercel.app/).
+All pages are designed for mobile apps only.
+So they looks nice in mobile view only.
 2. **Choose Mode**:
    - **Learn about exoplanets**: Explore and understand different types of exoplanets through 2D visuals.
    - **Play the quiz game**: Answer exoplanet-related questions, score points, and unlock new levels.